8 Natural Alternatives to Dish Soap & Dishwasher Detergent

 • Next, fill a coffee cup about half full with lemon juice.

-To use, just pop one in your dish detergent cup.
+To use, just pop one in your dish detergent cup and run the cycle.

 8. Distilled White Vinegar (yes, again!)